 Connor is older, quiet and focused by nature and not given to chit-chat on the golf course but he appreciated that his playing partners confirmed scores after each hole.
 This is Team Work and it speeds up play by not having to discuss scores sometime later during the round.

-If a player hits a ball into the woods and can't find it they have 5 minutes to look for it.
+If a player hits a ball into the woods and can't find it they have 3 minutes to look for it (under the old rules a player had 5 minutes to search for a ball).
 Playing partners are under no obligation to help search for lost balls, but if they do it is helpful.
 A good rule is for other players to play their ball first then help look.
 It's Team Work - and it makes the Dream Work!

 For non-caddie tournaments (e.g. junior tournaments for ages 12 and up such as State PGA, Hurricanes, AJGA, Optimist etc.), the general rule is for spectators to keep a 10-15 yard distance from the players unless providing food, sunscreen etc. The one exception is to help speed up play by fore caddying and helping to locate balls in deep rough or hazards.
 Even in tournaments that allow caddies, it is often a good idea for one caddie to go ahead to forecaddie on holes that have blind rises or other hazards that easily lead to lost balls.

-Playing two balls can significantly speed up pace of play in the event that there is not a rules official nearby.
+Playing two balls can significantly speed up pace of play rather than waiting 10 or more minutes for a rules official to arrive.

-If you think you may have hit your OB (out of bounds) or the ball may be lost (but not in a water hazard), before you go and look, hit a provisional ball just in case.
+If you think you may have hit your ball OB (out of bounds) or the ball may be lost (but not in a water hazard), before you go and look, hit a provisional ball just in case.
 This will ensure you don't have to walk back to the tee / site of the wayward swing and significantly impact your group's pace of play.
 Remember provisional balls must be identified and declared before playing them.
+Note - the new (2019) rules allow a tournament committee to permit a drop from the edge of the fairway closest to where the ball went OB with a 2 stroke penalty.
+This is designed to save time in that a golfer does not have to return to the tee or the place of the last shot.

 You will notice that "Please Do Not Over-Coach" is listed a whopping 3 times in the US Kids Golf Pace of Play guidelines.